Click here for a pdf of this document Spruce gall adelgids (March 2014).pdf

 The adelgid gall formed by the feeding at the nymph stage of both insects inflicts the most damage.
 These cone-like growths will stunt the growth of the twigs on which they formed and distort the symmetrical beauty of the tree.
 Severe infestations can cause a branch to be killed.
 Because the galls of the eastern spruce gall adelgid develop at the base of shoots, the stems are weakened, making them more likely to break under the weight of snow or other physical stress.
 This basal location makes it impossible to remove galls without removing the entire twig, again detracting from the tree’s form and beauty.

 The eastern spruce gall is pineapple-shaped, greenish-purple, and about 1/2 to 1" long at the base of seasonal twig growth.
 The cooley spruce gall adelgid produces a 1-3" long gall on the tips of new growth of host spruces.
 If they have settled on Douglas-fir to feed and overwinter, the feeding will cause prominent yellow spots on needles that can become bent and distorted.
 If an infestation is heavy, the tree can become so covered with the characteristic white egg masses that it can look snow-covered.

 Use resistant plants where possible.
-When shopping for spruce, look for trees that show no signs of regular chemical spray applications and are not already infested with galls.
-These are two signs that the tree is probably resistant to attack.
+When shopping for spruce, look for trees that are not already infested with galls.
 Removing galls which are still green is possible and usually can be done before mid- July.
 If the infestation is light, the galls can be hand-picked, thereby avoiding pruning, which will further disfigure the tree.

 Look for signs of infestations in late March to early April.
 Since adelgids become active before the trees begin to show signs of breaking dormancy, it is important to start looking for them early.
 If you wait too long to spray chemical controls, the white cottony egg masses will be laid and will be impermeable to spray applications.